CesarLiChen/Python-Repo/number-guessing/README.md

 Used some input validation, implement guess ranges.

-Might let users chose the range where they'll like the random number to come from, as well as how many guesses they'll like.
+Might DO: Might let users chose the range where they'll like the random number to come from, as well as how many guesses they'll like.